gvwilson/sql-tutorial/pages/index.md

     or as Julian days or as Unix milliseconds or…
     -   Julian days is fractional number of days since November 24, 4714 BCE
 -   `julianday` and `date` convert back and forth
+-   `julianday` is specific to SQLite
+    -   Other databases have their own date handling functions

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Counting Experiments Started per Day Without Gaps" %]